ThinkAloud

 Lecture-length recordings

 Record a class, a meeting, or a long walk-and-talk.
-ThinkAloud listens in overlapping windows, builds a running understanding of the whole recording, then writes one note in your selected style that covers all of it — with a timestamped transcript below and the original audio embedded, playable inside the note.
+A dedicated speech model (NVIDIA Parakeet) transcribes live as you record — labeling who said what — while the AI builds a running understanding of the whole recording, then writes one note in your selected style that covers all of it — with a timestamped transcript below and the original audio embedded, playable inside the note.

 The screen stays awake while you record.
 On Android, processing then continues in the background with a progress notification; on iOS the screen stays awake while it finishes.
 The raw recording is saved into the vault before processing starts, so even a crash can't lose your audio.